nodonut6311/RSMM-Remote-Soil-Moisture-Monitoring/README.md

 ### 1. Prerequisites
 - A [Google Earth Engine (GEE)](https://earthengine.google.com/) account.
 - Basic familiarity with JavaScript (for running the scripts in the GEE Code Editor).
-- Python ≥ 3.8 (for upcoming soil moisture analysis code).
+- Python ≥ 3.8 (for soil moisture analysis code).

-Optional (for validation/analysis workflows to be added later):
+For Data Viz and Analysis:
 - `numpy`, `pandas`, `matplotlib`, `scikit-learn`

 ---

 ### 2. Running GEE Scripts
 1. Open [Google Earth Engine Code Editor](https://code.earthengine.google.com/).
-2. Copy the contents of any script from the [`GEE`](GEE/) folder.
+2. Copy the contents of any script from the [`GEE`](https://github.com/nodonut6311/RSMM-Remote-Soil-Moisture-Monitoring/tree/main/GEE%20Scripts) folder.
    - Example: `region_split.js` defines the three subregions of Mumbai.
    - Example: Other scripts fetch MODIS NDVI (MOD13Q1) and LST (MOD11A2).
 3. Paste the script into the GEE editor.